Spring & Summer Activities

 Pontoon Boat Tours of Lake George

 You don’t have to be a serious racing fan to love the beauty and excitement of thoroughbred horse racing in Saratoga.
 There is no place like it in the world.
 For over 130 years, some of the most heart stopping horse races in history have been won – and lost – here.
 Legendary races like those run by Man O War – winning five races in Saratoga, as well as suffering the only loss in his career.
 Whether you cheer your champion on with a winning ticket – or prefer the quiet morning elegance of breakfast at the track, watching the most beautiful horses in America practice their paces – the racing season at Saratoga offers something for everyone.
-The five week July/August meet is a summer festival, throughout all of Saratoga County.
-Music fills the air, glorious flowers burst from every window box, and hats are once again in style.
 Information supplied by Saratoga County Chamber of Commerce.

 Golf on Top of the World

 The view from the Top of the World Golf Course is spectacular!
-Lookout over Lake George with its pine studded islands & the surrounding Adirondack Mts.
-The course is close to the Fort Hotels & affordable at $17 on weekdays & $18 on weekends!
+Lookout over Lake George with its pine studded islands and the surrounding Adirondack Mountains.
+The course is close to Fort William Henry.

 Hit the Beach